Nicole Bivens Collinson

 SECEX Directive 16/2020

-- Export Licensing/Authorizations.Brazil is also requiring exporters of chloroquine, hydroxychloroquine, azithromycin, fentanyl, midazolam, ethosuximide, propofol, pancuronium, vancuronium, rocuronium, succinylcholine and ivermectin, as well as their salts, ethers and esters, in the form of raw materials, semi-finished products, bulk products or finished products, to obtain a prior authorisation from ANVISA, Brazil’s health agency.
-The prior authorization requirement will be in place for a period of 180 days and may be extended if necessary.
+- Export Licensing/Authorizations.Brazil is also requiring exporters of nitazoxanide, chloroquine, hydroxychloroquine, azithromycin, fentanyl, midazolam, ethosuximide, propofol, pancuronium, vancuronium, rocuronium, succinylcholine, ivermectin, swine sodium heparin, bovine sodium heparin and sodium enoxaparin, as well as their salts, ethers and esters, in the form of raw materials, semi-finished products, bulk products or finished products, to obtain a prior authorisation from ANVISA, Brazil’s health agency.
+The prior authorisation requirement will be in place for the duration of the COVID-19 public health emergency.

 Resolution RDC 352/2020, as amended